Marko Ivović

-Marko Ivović (Марко Ивовић; born 22 December 1990) is a Serbian professional volleyball player.
-He is part of the Serbian national volleyball team.
-The 2019 European Champion and the 2016 World League winner.
-At the professional club level, he plays for Dynamo LO.
+Marko Ivović (Марко Ивовић; born 22 December 1990) is a Serbian professional volleyball player who plays as an outside hitter for Lokomotiv Novosibirsk and the Serbia national team.
+He is the 2019 European Champion and the 2016 World League winner with Serbia.

 Career

-Clubs
+Club

 Ivović spent the 2013–14 season playing for Paris Volley.
-His team won the CEV Cup and he himself was named the Most Valuable Player of the final.
+His team won the CEV Cup and he himself was named the Most valuable player of the final.

 In 2014, he moved to the PlusLiga team, Asseco Resovia.
 He won the 2014–15 CEV Champions League silver medal, having lost to Zenit Kazan in the final, and the 2015 Polish Champion title.
 In May 2015, he left Resovia and signed a contract with the Russian team, Belogorie Belgorod.
 In April 2016, he came back to Asseco Resovia for the 2016–17 season.

 In April 2018, Lokomotiv Novosibirsk, announced that they had signed Ivović for the 2018–19 season.

 National team

 In 2015, Serbia reached the World League final, but eventually lost to France (0–3), and obtained silver medals.

 On 17 July 2016, the Serbian national volleyball team won their first ever World League title by a 3–0 win over Brazil.
-Marko Ivović earned the tournament's Most Valuable Player award.
+Marko Ivović earned the tournament's Most valuable player award.

 Marko Ivović was voted the Best Volleyball Player in Serbia in 2016.